Who We Are

 Our Mission

 Yeshua's House is a home with a future!
-By providing a warm home, supportive counselors, and time, we are able to help these survivors of domestic violence and abuse release their pain and heal their wounds, obtain critical life skills and education, and achieve significant growth, which sets them on a trajectory for success to be financially and emotionally independent.
+By providing a warm home, supportive counselors, and time, we are able to help these survivors of domestic violence and abuse release their pain and heal their wounds, obtain critical life skills and education, and achieve significant growth, which sets them on a path to reach financial and emotional independence.

 Our Vision